Best LVN Programs in Texas 2026

 Campus Based - Website

-- Above national NCLEX pass rates
+- NCLEX pass rates above national averages

-- Affordable tuition options
+- Affordable tuition and fees

 Pima Medical Institute-El Paso